 The challenge of (safe) airport baggage handling

-The manual handling of baggage and cargo in airports present a great risk of injury to ground handlers.
-The back and shoulders are the areas of the body most exposed to injury, but other areas such as the neck and knees are also affected.
+Manual handling of baggage and cargo in airports present a great risk of injury to ground handlers.
+The back and shoulders are the areas of the body most exposed to injury in airport baggage handling.

 Risks when manually handling baggage